Skip to Content

 Massachusetts’ Transitional Aid to Families with Dependent Children (TAFDC) Program provides temporary cash assistance to families with children and pregnant women with little or no assets or income.

-As a condition of eligibility for TAFDC, participants may be required to perform a work-related activity in order to receive benefit.
+As a condition of eligibility for TAFDC, participants may be required to participate in a work-related activity in order to receive benefit.

 Massachusetts has one of the shortest TANF time limits nationally.
 TAFDC recipients may only receive a total of 24 months of TAFDC benefits in a 5-year period.

-How much money do you get for cash assistance in Massachusetts?
+How much money do I get for cash assistance in Massachusetts?

-For example, a family of three with little or no income may get up to a maximum of $783 per month and a flat $40-per-month housing supplement if they reside in private, unsubsidized housing.
+In Massachusetts, TAFDC benefits vary by household size, income, and housing situation.
+For example, a family of three with little or no income may receive up to $783 per month, plus a $40 monthly housing allowance if they live in private, unsubsidized housing.

 How do I apply for cash assistance in Massachusetts?